 Any OPC who has complied with any of the above-mentioned condition has to compulsorily convert themselves to a private limited company within a period of 6 months which is calculated from the date when the paid-up share capital exceeded INR 50 lakhs or when the average annual turnover surpasses INR 2 Crore.

 - Minimum 2 directors and 2 members are required

 - Director and shareholder consent for the conversion

-- OPC must add Private limited as suffix at the end of its name
+- OPC must add Private limited as a suffix at the end of its name

 - Clause of objectives are required to be modified

-- Subscriber’s sheet and the clause is required to be modified as there will be addition of the members in the memorandum
+- The subscriber’s sheet and the clause is required to be modified as there will be the addition of the members in the memorandum